 Student Services Centre Counter

-- Student ID cards: as a new student you can collect your ID card after you have completed the online registration process.
-You can purchase a replacement if your card is lost, stolen or damaged, or have a new card issued if your current card expires.
+- Student ID cards: you can purchase a replacement if your card is lost, stolen or damaged, or have a new card issued if your current card expires.
+If you are a new student you do not need to use Qless to collect your first ID card - this will be given to you after you have completed an ID check.

 - Registration Status Certificate: this is an official document confirming your student status for the current academic year, plus your course details and basic personal information.
 Current students can collect a Registration Status Certificate on the spot from the Student Services Counter.